zamarrowski/AngularPlate/README.md

 ### 1.1 Example:
  ```
- prompt: Enter a name for your factory:  WineFactory
+ AngularPlate!: Enter a name for your factory:  WineFactory

- prompt: Write properties for your factory separated by # (name:type:value) :  name:string#price:number
+ AngularPlate!: Write properties for your factory separated by # (name:type:value) :  name:string#price:number

- prompt: Write dependencies for your factory separated by , :  AnotherService
+ AngularPlate!: Write dependencies for your factory separated by , :  AnotherService
 ```
   This generate a .js named WineFactory.js:
 ```